Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: Introduction

 To our best knowledge, the only tutorial discussing hybrid RF/VLC systems was published in~\cite{Ayyash_2016_Coexistence_Hybrid_Magazine,Chowdhury_2014_Cooperative_Journal}.
 Ayyash \textit{et al.} in~\cite{Ayyash_2016_Coexistence_Hybrid_Magazine} discuss the coexistence opportunities of Wi-Fi and Li-Fi systems, the opportunities that these systems present for off-loading of Wi-Fi systems and the challenges faced by these wireless heterogeneous networks (HetNets) as a future solution in 5G systems.
 Chowdhury \textit{et al.} in~\cite{Chowdhury_2014_Cooperative_Journal} discuss the possibility of using a hybrid RF and optical wireless network to meet the 5G requirements.
 They provide a brief overview of optical wireless networks and the possible hybrid network architectures and describe the possible research directions and improvements for hybrid RF/VLC networks.
+Moreover, multiple surveys discussing the improvements of VLC and Li-Fi networks have discussed the idea of hybrid RF/VLC networks as in~\cite{Survey1_Obeed_Optimizing_2019,Survey2_Zhuang_Positioning_2018,Survey3_Li_Optimization_2018,Feng_Applying_2016_Survey}.
+In~\cite{Survey1_Obeed_Optimizing_2019}, Obeed \textit{et al.} focus on the VLC networks and how to optimize them for downlink applications.
+The authors present the challenges facing VLC networks and proposed solutions by literature to maximize the benefit from VLC networks in terms of sum rate, fairness, energy efficiency, secrecy rate, and harvested energy.
+However, integration of VLC with current existing RF systems and how to utilize them together are not covered.
+In~\cite{Survey3_Li_Optimization_2018}, Li \textit{et al.} focus on the design of VLC networks system level from network centric to user centric (UC) design principle.
+Moreover, the survey focuses on a radically new UC design philosophy and discuss the visible light communication link structure and the unique characteristics.
+However, this study does not explain how RF and VLC can be used together in different network designs.
+It also does not discuss the performance analysis of different hybrid systems, their applications and environments.
+In~\cite{Feng_Applying_2016_Survey}, Feng \textit{et al.} presented a magazine article which discusses the VLC networks and their main architecture.
+Moreover, the features of VLC networks make them a good candidate to play an important role in 5G networks.
+However, this article lacks important aspects of how hybrid systems are designed and used in different applications.

-Moreover, multiple surveys discussing the improvements of VLC and Li-Fi networks have discussed the idea of hybrid RF/VLC networks as in~\cite{Survey1_Obeed_Optimizing_2019,Survey2_Zhuang_Positioning_2018,Survey3_Li_Optimization_2018}.
-A recent survey was published on arXiv~\cite{Survey1_Wu_Hybrid_2020} which focuses more on optimizing the Li-Fi/ Wi-Fi network parameters (user behavior modeling, interference management, handover, and load balancing) and did not focus on the general RF/VLC systems.
-In addition, a general overview of the optical wireless hybrid systems and current research trends and issues in network layer level is presented in \cite{Survey2_Chowdhury_Optical_2020}.
-After the publishing of~\cite{Chowdhury_2014_Cooperative_Journal}, a large number of studies have been reported on the design and performance analyses of these systems as described in chronological order in Table~\ref{table:Hybrid_Ref_years}.
+A survey was published on arXiv~\cite{Survey1_Wu_Hybrid_2020} which focuses more on optimizing the Li-Fi/ Wi-Fi network parameters (user behavior modeling, interference management, handover, and load balancing) but did not focus on the general RF/VLC systems.